okgrow/react-apollo-helpers/README.md

 );
 ```

 Generally, you will want to use the operation name (2).
-Although it can seem redundant with the schema query name in trivial examples, in a real app you may query the same base query with different arguments (different pagination, filters, etc.).
+Although it can seem redundant with the schema query name in trivial examples, in a real app you may query the same base query differently (different result sets, pagination, filters, etc.).

 ### optimisticResponse